Palatka Campus - Building T, Room 113

-The HESI Admission Assessment is required for all students applying to the SJR State Nursing Education program.
-The test is comprised of nine sections, of those nine SJR State requires scores for Reading Comprehension, Grammar, Vocabulary, General Knowledge and Math.
-Other nursing programs may require scores from additional sections, it is therefore recommended that a student completes all of the sections.
+The HESI Admission Assessment is one pathway for applicants to meet the admissions requirements for the SJR State Nursing program.
+The test is comprised of nine sections, of those nine sections SJR State requires scores for Reading Comprehension, Grammar, Vocabulary, General Knowledge and Math.
+Other nursing programs may require scores from additional sections; therefore, it is recommended that a student completes all of the sections.

 To register to take this test on a St. Johns River State College campus:

-1. Contact the SJR State Business Office in person on any campus or call 386-312-4117 and pay the test fee of $75.00, this fee is non-refundable and may be used for only one test session.
+1. Use the Test Fee Payment button on this page to pay the test fee of $75 for the HESI.
+This fee is non-refundable and may be used for only one test session.

-3. Go to https://evolve.elsevier.com/ and create an evolve account, you will need an evolve username and password in order to take the test and receive your results.
-The site also has access to preparation materials for the HESI A2 test.
+3. Go to https://evolve.elsevier.com and create an Evolve account, you will need an Evolve username and password in order to take the test and receive your results.

-4. On your test day, bring a picture ID, your receipt, your email confirmation and your user name and password to the testing site.
+4. On your test day, bring a picture ID and your Evolve username and password to the testing site.

 5. The Test Proctor will provide the access code for the exam at that time.